Fares-Ha/Covid-19-diagnosis-based-on-symptoms/README.md

 I applied (Chi Squared , Mutual Information , Decision Tree , Random Forest Recursive feature Elimination) feature selection methods and compare the results.

+## Data Balancing using SMOTE

+I balanced the data using SMOTE algorithm.

+## Concept Drift Detection

+Concept drift refers to the phenomenon where the statistical properties of a target variable, concept, or underlying data distribution change over time in a predictive modeling or machine learning setting.

+It occurs when the assumptions made during model training become invalid or less accurate, leading to a degradation in the model's performance or predictive ability.

+Concept drift poses challenges to predictive models because the assumptions made during model training may no longer hold in the evolving data.

+As a result, the model's performance can degrade, leading to decreased accuracy or reliability , and since we are dealing with time series data we need to check if there is a drift in the data to get better classification results.

+I used DDM (Drift Detection Model) and ADWIN from scikit multi flow library in python to check the drift between each two consecutive chunks.

+## Overall results

+I compared the results of all expirements in "covid Data Results" file.